bebrws/newblog/posts/pythonListComprehensionsInJS.md

     [ 2, 4, 6, 1, 2, 3 ]
 ```

-The python code for this would be require concatenating 2 seperate list comprehensions I believe.
+The python code for this would require concatenating 2 seperate list comprehensions I believe.

 I know you can [iterate over multiple lists at the same time in Python](https://stackoverflow.com/questions/16568056/nested-list-comprehension-with-two-lists) but I don't believe you can perform operations on lists and then order the results in any specific manner like the example does above.

-## Python combination list comprehensions
+## Python list comprehension using multiple lists

-In Python you can create list comprehensions of every combination of multiple lists:
+In Python you can create a list comprehension that results in the combination of every value from the different lists:

 ```
     [x + y for x in [1, 3] for y in [2, 4] ]